Zard Ali (Afghanistan Cricketer) holds the record for the longest six in cricket history when he cleared 173 meters.

 Yes!
 It was a 158-meter-long six!
 Though later the distance was recorded as 120 meters in ICC Records Book (God knows why!) and Afridi’s record got the tag ‘unofficial’, nevertheless he’s considered as the record holder of hitting the longest six in cricket.

-hen the question arrives that who holds the official record of hitting the biggest six in cricket history in meters list?
+When the question arrives who holds the official record of hitting the biggest six in cricket history in meters list?
 The answer is, that the official record of hitting the biggest six in cricket history is booked for Bret lee.